suapapa/arscons/README.md

 make a folder which have same name of the sketch (ex.
-Blink/ for Blink.pde) put the sketch and the SConstruct under the folder. to make the HEX. do following in the folder.
+Blink/ for Blink.pde) put the sketch and the SConstruct under the folder.
+Oto make the HEX. do following in the folder.

     $ scons